The holiday season is a busy time of year − especially for online business owners.

 Waiting till the last minute to get your orders out the door can be costly.
 Many shipping carriers raise their prices around the holidays.
 Here is the list for the top three carriers:

-- a $3.20 surcharge on US express, US ground, and international ground packages that require special handling.
+- A $4.10 surcharge on US express, US ground, and international ground packages that require additional handling (applicable from November 18th to January 5th).

-- a $150 surcharge for unauthorized packages for both US and international ground packages.
+- A $435 surcharge for unauthorized packages for both US and international ground packages (applicable from October 21st to January 5th).

-- a $27.50 surcharge for oversized US express, US ground, and international ground packages.
+- A $37.50 surcharge for oversized US express, US ground, and international ground packages (applicable from October 21st to January 5th).

 Combat the increased shipping fees that occur right before the holidays by encouraging your customers to start shopping earlier.
 Offer discounts, free shipping, free returns, and other rewards that benefit the early-bird shopper.